whaaker/spring-petclinic-microservices-jenkins/README.md

 - The tree command is used for debugging in the pipeline scripts, which does not come pre-installed with Amazon Linux.
 If your Jenkins machine is running on EC2: sudo yum install tree

 ## Jenkins Setup:
-- Add the following Jenkins plugins: Pipeline.*, Build Timestamp Plugin, Timestamper, Parasoft Environment Manager, Parasoft Findings
+- Add the following Jenkins plugins:
+    - Pipeline.*
+    - Pipeline Utility Steps
+    - Build Timestamp Plugin
+    - Timestamper
+    - Parasoft Environment Manager
+    - Parasoft Findings

 ## Jenkins Parameterized Pipeline Build Paramaters:
 - PARASOFT_LS_URL